trys/utopia-core/README.md

 Create a fluid type scale between two widths, sizes and scales.
 Set the number of positive and negative steps, and whether you want the scale to be relative to the `viewport` or the `container`.

-If any step in the type scale fails [WCAG SC 1.4.4](https://www.w3.org/WAI/WCAG21/Understanding/resize-text.html), the value of the breakpoint where the step fails to be zoomable to 200% is returned in `wcagViolation`.
+If any step in the type scale fails [WCAG SC 1.4.4](https://www.w3.org/WAI/WCAG21/Understanding/resize-text.html), the viewports where the step fails to be zoomable to 200% are returned in `wcagViolation`.

 #### Schema